 The emission allowance (or carbon budget) obtained from multi-sectoral modelling is used as input in AEMO's capacity outlook models.
+A similar approach to the one discussed below is applied for jurisdictional the state carbon budgets as laid out in the 2023 IASR.

-For any given scenario, the overall cumulative amount of emissions that the multisectoral model considers consistent with the NEM is first imposed onto the SSLT, where the carbon budget is met by influencing the retirement timing of fossil-fuelled generation and/or out-of-merit-order dispatch.
-An annual emission trajectory that meets the cumulative carbon budget for the NEM to 2050 at least cost to consumers is determined in the SSLT.
+For any given scenario, the overall-jurisdictional carbon budgets as laid out in the 2023 IASR cumulative amount of emissions that the multisectoral model considers consistent with the NEM are is first imposed onto the SSLT, where the carbon budget is met by influencing the retirement timing of fossil-fuelled generation and/or out-of-merit-order dispatch.
+An annual emission trajectoriesy that meets the cumulative carbon budgets for the NEMNEM and for relevant jurisdictions the separate states to 2050 at least cost to consumers is are determined in the SSLT.